antony-a1/ivory/README.md

 The format of fact sets are versioned.
 This allows the format of fact sets to be modified in the future but still maintain feature stores that reference fact sets persisted in an older format.

-A fact set format version is specifed by a `.version` file that is stored at the root directory of a given fact set.
+A fact set format version is specified by a `.version` file that is stored at the root directory of a given fact set.